pjotrp/mpi-with-ruby/README.md

 The scorer and responder share 'memory' - that is the data file.
 The table is a simple (growing) file.

+# TODO

+* Do not respond to all messages
+* Use Kernel::select for readers
+* Scoring in the haplotype responder
+* Test MPI performance
+* Measure and speed up textual (un)marshalling, probably a bottle neck (currently using JSON)

 # Install